 Hoodies are so popular in this country that they have their own season– hoodie season.
 People get excited about it.
-We sure do.
-There’s nothing like a soft, new hoodie.
+We do.
+There's nothing like a soft, new hoodie.

 For that reason, custom hoodies are a fantastic and memorable way to promote your brand, outfit your team, sell lots of merch, or just reward your friends, family, and followers with some warm, snuggly goodness.